arc-archive/variables-manager/README.md

 # variables-manager

 A manager for environments and variables.

-Non UI element that manages variables state and handle storage
+Non UI element that manages variables state and handle storage.
+It works with other elements consuming variables:

+-   variables-editor
+-   environment-selector
+-   variables-evaluator
+-   variables-consumer-mixin (used by variables consumers)

 ```html
 <variables-manager></variables-manager>